Sanmayce/TriMasakari/README.md

 Note #4: Running without a valid [path]filename in the clipboard the tool runs as a color/scroll benchmark, in HD mode.
 Note #5: If e.g. you press Control+C in Caja (Linux Fedora) on selected file - the full path to that file goes to clipboard, then just run Trimasakari - it will show the content of this file (in streaming mode).
 Note #6: The main feature is the easy on the eyes line-by-line smooth scroll, on i5-7200U CPU the scroll speed is 174 FPS for 236Cx29L, just press Spacebar to run/pause scrolling - handy to place your palm resting before the laptop touchpad.
-Note #7: With the cheapest/palest HD screens, the default 8x32 font is [a] candy to the eyes, on fancy wide angles screens it is posssible to tilt the screen to 45 degrees without straining your eyes - the slenderness of font compensates.
+Note #7: With the cheapest/palest HD screens, the default 8x32 font is [a] candy to the eyes, on fancy wide angles screens it is possible to tilt the screen to 45 degrees without straining your eyes - the slenderness of font compensates.
 Note #8: In next revisions will add searchability (taken from my Dirwalker tool), the idea is to browse Wikipedia XML dump, EZ!
-Note #9: Currently, Trimasakari is aware of five video modes: 1] 1366x768 (HD ready) with 170columns x 21rows 2] 1280x1024 (SuperXGA) with 158columns x 29rows 3] 1080x1920 (rotated FHD) with 134columns x 56rows 4] 1920x1080 (FHD) with 236columns x 29rows; 5] 1920x1080 (QFHD,4K) with 2x236columns x 2x29rows;
+Note #9: Currently, Trimasakari is aware of seven modes: 1] 1366x768 (HD ready) 2] 768x1366 (rotated HD ready) 3] 1280x1024 (SuperXGA) 4] 1920x1080 (FHD) 5] 1080x1920 (rotated FHD) 6] 2x1920 x 2x1080 (UHD,QFHD,4K) 7] 2x1080 x 2x1920 (rotated UHD,QFHD,4K).
 Note #A: Every 2 minutes a powersaving mode is activated, it is meant to save laptop's battery, a known issue is the delayed powering up via a mouse wheel/click, keyboard is okay, though.
 .
 To-do list: